Now that you have a book written (or in progress), let’s talk about: “How to Format a Book for Self-Publishing”!

-Because then you can focus all your marketing efforts on one thing (instead of multiple version of the book), get it out there with less stress (than if you were trying to finish an audiobook and a print book at the same time), and hit best-seller status.
+Because then you can focus all your marketing efforts on one thing (instead of multiple version of the book), get it out there with less stress (than if you were trying to finish an audiobook and a print book at the same time), and hit Amazon bestseller status.

-STEP 2: Re-launch with a physical book self-published with Amazon’s CreateSpace
+STEP 2: Re-launch with a physical book self-published inside your KDP account

 This is your second “launch,” and this time, it’s with a fancy physical book, which, remember, has all those emotional pros?

 It looks impressive, it’s a physical object you can give away or sign, AND–here’s the real magic–you get to remind everyone that this book hit bestseller status.

 STEP 3: Relaunch again with an audiobook from ACX.com